microsoft/azuredevopslabs/labs/vsts/pul/git/readme.md

     ![](images/088.png)

 1. That's it.
 Your repo is ready.
-You can now close it with Visual Studio or your tools of choice.
+You can now clone it with Visual Studio or your tools of choice.

     ![](images/089.png)